njit-prof-bill/marcus/docs/description.md

 ### Job History
 = **getJobHistory** obtain a list of resumes created
 - **getJobDetail** obtain the details of a job and resume

+## Processing Notes and Latex
+These are thoughts regarding how to process resumes with AI, Latex, and templates.
+This is based on my initial conversation with Joe and may influence the list of Platform APIs.

+Latex will have to be configured to run in a Docker container.
+Latex will run as an OS command, so the API will have to have access to commands on the container.
+That should be interesting when working with Redwood and may mean calling an API from an API.

+The text for the resume will be generated separately.
+Joe suggested that each section of the resume be generated separately, then put together by Latex.
+If this is the case, then the resume template shall have specific required sections.
+In this way, the AI generated text will map to sections in the template.

+The API will receive the text, probably in a list object where each item is a section on the resume.
+The API will also receive the name of the template.
+With these things, Latex is called and a PDF is generated.
+The PDF is returned to the caller.